 – At least one headlight and a maximum of two should be in operation when driving during the day and at night

 – Left and right rearview mirrors fixed to the handlebars

 – A minimum of one reflector that is visible for at least 300 feet

-It is the motorcycle driver’s responsibility to ensure that their vehicle is fully equipped with the above and that each piece of equipment is operational in order to avoid penalties or when it comes to claiming for a personal injury resulting from a motorcycle accident.
+The motorcycle driver’s responsible for ensuring that their vehicle is fully equipped with the above and that each piece of equipment is operational to avoid penalties or claims for a personal injury resulting from a motorcycle accident.